 - The product leaves the manufacturer and enters the mail system, triggering an email to the customer containing the tracking number and estimated delivery date

 - An email notifies the customer when their order arrives

-- Follow up emails ask for reviews, ensure the customer is satisfied, and offer links, such as to instructional videos, FAQs, or customer service, and periodic emails ask for repeat orders.
+- Follow-up emails ask for reviews, ensure the customer is satisfied, and offer links, such as instructional videos, FAQs, or customer service, and periodic emails ask for repeat orders.

 This links messaging to the customer’s specific needs while maintaining good communication between the customer and your company.

 Here’s a concrete example that’s common in e-commerce applications when a customer leaves your site with items in their cart, called cart abandonment.
 Notice this workflow involves multiple channels including email, Facebook retargeting, and search retargeting to remind the customer to return to their cart to complete their order.

 Workflow automation provides flexibility and multiple channels to communicate with customers.
 This way, you automatically send customers information and messages based on different situations.
 This allows you to meet the needs of your customers while encouraging them to continue interacting with your business.